 Students who plan to enroll at the institution are required to make a \$260 admission reservation deposit.
 This deposit holds the student's place in the entering class.
 Entering first-year and transfer students should send the deposit as soon as possible after receiving notice of admission in order to guarantee a place in the entering class.
-The enrollment deposit is not refundable after May 1.
 A credit of \$160 of this deposit will be applied to the student's first semester fees, and the other \$100 will be held as a deposit.
 The security deposit covers any final incidental charges, including library late fees, parking fines, etc.